-Health Education England is launching a one-year pilot in population health, targeted at healthcare workers in the NHS.
+Health Education England is launching a one-year pilot in population health this February, targeted at healthcare workers in the NHS.
 The pilot aims to develop and grow a workforce of professionals who will incorporate population health into their everyday jobs and will ultimately add to the ever-growing group of population health workforce from multiple disciplines.
-Population health skills are highly sought after, the Fellows will be part of a group of professions that will encourage and support the development of Public Health approaches within the NHS and wider community.
+Population health skills are highly sought after, the fellows will be part of a group of professions that will encourage and support the development of public health approaches within the NHS and wider community.

-The pilot will start in 2020 and will run for 12 months.
-It is expected that the fellows will be seconded to the fellowship part-time (1 - 2 days a week) running alongside their permanent post.
+The pilot starts in February 2020 and will run for 12 months.
+Fellows will be seconded to the fellowship part-time (for two days per week) running alongside their permanent post.